 How to make gluten free banana chocolate chip bars

 If you like this recipe then you’ll also love these healthy breakfast bars:

 Stay tuned, I have a whole series coming up (plus a printable PDF I’m working on right now).

 Recipes like: peanut butter breakfast bars and more.

 Get notified when the recipes are up and sign up for my emails.
-As a thank you, I’ll send you a 7 Day Weight Loss Jump Start.
+As a thank you, I’ll send you a 5 Day Meal Plan

 Banana Chocolate Chip bars